howard-tzw/vue-select/docs/docs/guide/values.md

 ### Returning a single key with `reduce`

-If you need to return a single key, or transform the selection before it is synced, vue-select provides a `reduce` callback that allows you to transform a selected option before it is passed to the `@input` event.
+If you need to return a single key, or transform the selection before it is synced, `vs-vue3-select` provides a `reduce` callback that allows you to transform a selected option before it is passed to the `@input` event.
 Consider this data
 structure: